On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Model results and comparison with experiments

 To compare the measured ring width with the theoretical prediction of constant-activity models (CAM), we will use the work of \citet{Popov}.
 We need to impose a maximum protein concentration, equivalent to a maximum particle packing fraction.
 Nevertheless, CAM predict ring widths more than three times smaller than those obtained with our model (figure \ref{fig:WidthRing}a).
 This discrepancy can be attributed to two main factors.
 First, the protein concentration within the rim is not homogeneous.
 Second, the maximum protein concentration in the ring evolves over time rather than remaining constant.
 Since the protein concentration in our model remains, for most of the time and across most of the ring, below the maximum concentration reached during the entire evaporation process, the rim must be thicker than in Popov’s description.

 The ring mass, however, compares reasonably well with the theoretical prediction of \citet{Popov}, originally derived by \citet{deegan2000contact}.
 In the absence of diffusion, the ring mass is determined by the advective flux driven by evaporation, implying that it should correlate with the total mass of water lost from the droplet.
 Although the maximum of the evaporation rate is shifted toward the inner region of the ring---leading to a thickening of the deposit---the overall ring mass remains close to Popov's prediction, provided that the total evaporated mass is similar.
-As shown in figure~\ref{fig:NablaDp}(a), the droplet volume decreases almost linearly with time, in agreement with Popov's theory.
 The same reasoning also explains why the evolution of protein mass in the ring shows little dependence on relative humidity: since the volume evolution is nearly unaffected by the humidity when represented against the non-dimensional time, the total advective flux required to replenish water losses near the contact line is also similar.

 The influence of the humidity in the protein ring evolution depends on the functional form of the water activity $\chi_w^p(\bar{w}_p)$.
 For example, if an ideal binary mixture is assumed, such that $\chi_w^p(\bar{w}_p) \sim 1 - w_p$~\citep{merhi2022assessing}, then the relationship between humidity and rim formation becomes nearly linear.
 However, this is not the case in more complex solutions, which depart from ideal behavior and account for non-equilibrium effects.
 In our model, based on a non-ideal $\chi_w^p(\bar{w}_p)$, the difference in behavior between medium and high relative humidity is more pronounced than that between low and medium.
-This is because the critical concentration $w_{p_c}$ satisfying $\chi_w(w_{p_c}) = H_r$ is similar for low and medium humidity, but differs significantly for high humidity (see appendix \ref{app:AwB} for a detailed discussion on different water activities).
+This is because the critical concentration $w_{p_c}$ satisfying $\chi_w(w_{p_c}) = H_r$ is similar for low and medium humidity, but differs significantly for high humidity (see appendix \ref{app:AwB} and subsection \ref{sec:SphericalIdeal} for a detailed discussion on different water activities).

 Although our minimal model qualitatively captures the main trends observed in the experiments, additional complexity is required to fully explain the differences between figure~\ref{fig:WidthRing} and figure~\ref{fig:ResExp}.
 In the following subsection, we analyze the combined influence of salt and non-constant diffusivity.